shermanloan/scejson-doc/doc/module-loan.md

 The proceeds to be advanced to the borrower is defined using this field.
-If the calling application requests that the advance be computed (see the `Advance.Compute` field below), then the value of this attribute will be added to the computed advance amount, which can be useful in multiple advance loans.
+If the calling application requests that the advance be computed (see the `Advance.Compute` field below), then the value of this field will be added to the computed advance amount, which can be useful in multiple advance loans.

 ---